Laos27/python-challenge/README.md

 # python-challenge
 The codes for this task are located in the repo Laos27/python-challenge within the Folders PyPoll and PyBank.
 Both files are called main.py.
-Tje results were exported to Text Files, which are located within a Folder called analysis that exists inside the main Folders (PyPoll and PyBank).
+The results were exported to Text Files, which are located within a Folder called analysis that exists inside the main Folders (PyPoll and PyBank).

 To finish PyBank Assignment I was having issues calculating the changes in "Profit/Losses" over the entire period - to solve this issue I joined the Tutoring session held on 05/04/23, which helped me significantly to understand how the loop and the append function work.
 We could solve the issue during this session.